OlivierMounicq/CSharpNotes/Basic-Framework/09-Collection.md

 - Not resizable
 - The CLR assigns to the array a contiguous space in memory
-- Implement IList<T>
+- Implement IList&lt;T&gt;
-- When the method _Call_ and _Remove_ of IList<T>  are called, an error is thrown
+- When the method _Call_ and _Remove_ of IList&lt;T&gt;  are called, an error is thrown
 - Only way to resize the array: using the static method _Resize_
 - _Resize_ method : creates another array and copies the former into the new.
 And the references to the array elsewhere in the program will still point to the original version
-- Array is a class => always reference type regardless of the array's element type
+- Array is a class =&gt; always reference type regardless of the array's element type
 - Clone method : the new array contains the references of the original array (only the references are copied), it's _shallow array_
 - Deep copy : you must loop through the array and clonde each element
 - The higher base class: Array and not object[] (because, for instance, an array with the value type like int[] cannot inherit of object[])